 Our take on this: Asking friends and family to make an equity investment can be a good way to finance your company if you are very careful.
 Be sure to get the agreement in writing and have a lawyer draft it for you.
-Also, you should spend a lot of time educating your investors about the risks of your business.
-Lastly, you should consider reminding them to only invest money that they can afford to lose.
+Also, spend a lot of time educating your investors about the risks of your business.
+Lastly, consider reminding them to only invest money that they can afford to lose.

 4. SBA Microloan Program

 The SBA has a little-known but extremely helpful microloan program.
 They provide business loans for up to $50,000 to small businesses.
 They don’t provide loans directly; instead, they use intermediaries to fund the loans (get the list here).
 Many of these intermediaries also provide management assistance and may require training as a condition for a loan.
 The advantage of this program is that their training and assistance often increase your chances of success.

-Our take on this: This is a great program of the SBA aimed at entrepreneurs who need money to start and operate their businesses.
+Our take on this: The SBA’s microloan program is a great offering aimed at entrepreneurs who need money to start and operate their businesses.
 The technical assistance they provide makes this program a great alternative for small business owners.

 Accion is one of the largest microfinance and small business lending networks in the US and has offices in every state.
-In a sense, they are similar to an SBA Microloan.
+In a sense, their offerings are similar to an SBA microloan.
 They provide startup financing, and they also fund ongoing concerns.
 To qualify for general funding, you need to have been in business for six months, and you must have sufficient cash flow to repay the debt, among other requirements.
 Accion also offers startup loans of up to $10,000.